Faswall ICCF Wall Blocks Technical Information

 Wallforming- Block Structure:

-The wallforms dry-stack to build a wall system without the need for mortar.
+The Natural ICF blocks are dry-stacked to build a wall system without the need for mortar.
 Each block weighs approximately 28-30 pounds.
 This weight, the striation of the cement-wood chip composite, and the interlocking ends of each wallform, create a stable wall even prior to the concrete infilling.
+Block Structure Basic Wallforms

-NOTE: Wallforms are designed to be filled with concrete and are not intended to stand alone as load bearing blocks.
+NOTE: Faswall ICCF Blocks are designed to be filled with concrete and are not intended to stand alone as load bearing blocks.

 Concrete filled Faswall wall with 3” mineral wool inserts, interior plaster, exterior stucco coating